hoangtn/SRBreak/README.md

 ### Note: SBReak was designed to work for multiple samples.
 It can work for >= 2 samples, but we suggest that users should use >= 5 samples as in the work tested in our paper.¶

+### SRBreak only analyses one chromosome.
+Therefore, if users have multiple chromosomes then he/she should analyse them separately.

 ### Segmental duplication information: SRBreak needs this information to refine final results.